 Whitfield went on a tear, with 10 RBI in four games.
 On June 12, 1962, his two-run homer in the eighth inning off Paul Brown erased a one-run deficit and lifted the Cardinals to a 3-2 victory over the Phillies.
 Boxscore

-“In the five years I’ve been with the Cardinals,” said Routzong, the business manager, “we have never brought up anyone who has come through with so many clutch hits in so few opportunities as Whitfield.”
+“In the five years I’ve been with the Cardinals,” said Routzong, “we have never brought up anyone who has come through with so many clutch hits in so few opportunities as Whitfield.”

 Among Whitfield’s other big hits for St. Louis: